PourquieLab/pourquielab/content/authors/Jong-Lee/_index.md

 ---
 # Display name
-title: Matthew Whites
+title: Jong

 # Username (this should match the folder name)
 authors:
-- Matthew Whites
+- Jong G Lee

 #Author Names (alternative spellings etc)
 names:
-- Matthew Whites
+- Jong G Lee

 # Is this the primary user of the site?
 superuser: false